Aastapchik/TeachMeSkills_C27_Lesson_9_HW/README.md

 The second task allows you to multiply two matrices

-The folder src_figure contains a task with shapes with a class with a modifier Sealed
+The third task with shapes with a class with a modifier Sealed